Terminal lucidity: Characteristics

 Terminal lucidity is characterized by a transient reversal in an individual's physical symptoms of disease such as Alzheimer's and other similar dementias.
-This often takes the form in sudden, unexpected, and short-term mental clarity in patients with late-stage memory disorders.
+This often takes the form in sudden, unexpected, and short-term mental clarity in patients with late-stage neurological disorders.
 For example, those who were previously non-verbal or may have limited communication abilities may regain their ability to speak.
-Those who experience terminal lucidity may also experience sudden recollection and recognition of people they had previously lost the ability to identify.
+Those who experience terminal lucidity may also experience sudden recollection and recognition of people they previously could not identify.

 During terminal lucidity, cognitive and memory abilities function differently than those of unaffected individuals.

 Terminal lucidity commonly occurs in close proximity (<6 months) to the death of the patient experiencing it; however, there are also occurrences in which the patient survives for longer which are more widely referred to as "paradoxical" lucidity as opposed to terminal.

 Similarity to paradoxical lucidity

 Research in 2020 screened for "paradoxical lucidity", a general term for unexpected remissions in dementias, independent of whether the person died shortly thereafter.
 The research found that in only 6% of the paradoxical lucidity cases did the person live longer than a week, and stated that it is a "primarily death-related phenomenon".
-A 2021 systematic review attempted to define the parameters of paradoxical lucidity and recommended three criteria: the person must present with a neurological condition; the condition must be considered irreversible; the condition hinders normal verbal/behavioral capabilities.
+A 2021 systematic review attempted to define the parameters of paradoxical lucidity and recommended three criteria: the person must have a neurological condition; the condition must be considered irreversible; and the condition hinders normal verbal/behavioral capabilities.

 These stipulations are not static and are subject to change.
 For instance, the second criterion states the condition must be considered irreversible.
 But as new research emerges and more insight is gained on previously poorly understood mechanisms involving the brain, it may be discovered that what was initially assumed to be permanent is actually reversible.

 Paradoxical lucidity is considered a challenge to the irreversibility paradigm of chronic degenerative dementias.
 The similarities between paradoxical and terminal lucidity may suggest a shared common mechanism.
 Having a thorough understanding of both types of phenomenon can facilitate researchers in advancing the scope of their study.